Allaman/toolbox/README.md

-# Utils
+# My Toolbox

+Every craftsman cultivates his own personal toolbox specifically selected by his special needs in order to fulfill his daily tasks with a maximum of efficiency and quality.

-This is a collection of handy scripts/programs that helped me in my DevOps/Cloud/System-Engineering tasks.
+This is my DevOps toolbox: a collection of handy stuff that helped me in my DevOps/Cloud/System-Engineering tasks.

 Use at your own risk.
 No sophisticated code.
 No scope on usability and UX 🙂